flutter/website/get-started/codelab/index.md

 <li markdown="1"> The builder property returns a Scaffold,
-    containing the app bar for the new route, named "Saved Suggestions".
+    containing the app bar for the new route, named "Saved Suggestions."
 The body of the new route consists of a ListView containing the ListTiles rows;
     each row is separated by a divider.